drewboardman/drewboardman.github.io/_posts/2019-03-18-typeclasses-scala.md

  2. Put pokemon in that type, with `Tier`
  3. Provide a typeclass instance of something that tells how they stack up against other types

-One smart way we could implement this is to model the `Eq` type that Haskell uses.
-Scala happens to have that exact thing, in the `Ordering` typeclass.
+One smart way we could implement this is to model the `Ord` type that Haskell uses.
+Scala happens to have pretty much the same thing, in the `Ordering` typeclass.

 ```scala
   trait Hierarchy {